-The Best Portable Grills of 2019
+The Best Portable Grills of 2021

 The Tests

-Using my training and years of grilling experience as a starting point, I spent hours researching the latest, greatest and most popular portable grills available online and in stores.
-Using price, quality and brand reputation to narrow the field, I chose eleven highly-rated portable grills available from popular shopping outlets like Amazon, Home Depot, and Lowes to call in for testing.
+Using my training and years of grilling experience as a starting point, I spent hours researching the latest, greatest, and most popular portable grills available online and in stores.
+Using price, quality, and brand reputation to narrow the field, I chose several highly-rated portable grills available from popular shopping outlets like Amazon, Home Depot, and Lowes to call in for testing.
 After receiving the test candidates, I set about building each one.

-After assembling each of the grills, my goal was to assess the size of each grill’s cooking surface, as well as its weight and shape, fuel type (gas or charcoal), ease of transport, and overall performance.
-Since most people use their grills to sear foods like burgers and steaks, I started off by testing each grill at the highest possible temperature, turning the propane burners to high or distributing hot coals across the entire grilling area.
+After assembling each of the grills, my goal was to assess the size of each grill’s cooking surface, as well as its weight and shape, fuel type (gas, charcoal, or pellets), ease of transport, and overall performance.
+Since most people use their grills to sear foods like burgers and steaks, I started off by testing each grill at the highest possible temperature, turning the propane burners to high, distributing hot coals across the entire grilling area for charcoal grills, or cranking the pellet grill’s dial to its hottest setting.

 If the grill had a lid, I covered it to let the temperature build.
 Almost every grill reached temperatures of over 500°F, and some of the charcoal grills got as hot as 700°F!
 Then, I grilled burgers on the uncovered grill, spaced 2-inches apart, cooking them for 5 minutes a side.
-When the timer expired, I measure the internal temperature of each burger in hopes that they were all within 5 to 10 degrees of each other.
-I assessed the char pattern and grill marks of each burger to see how the grill grate’s material contributed to the test.
+When the timer expired, I measure the internal temperature of each burger using a probe thermometer in hopes that they were all within 5 to 10 degrees of each other.
+I then assessed the char pattern and grill marks of each burger to see how the grill grate’s material contributed to the test.
+Stainless steel grates tend to be easier to clean, but they don’t transfer heat as well as cast-iron grates, which create more pronounced grill marks.
 For the gas grills, we also placed slices of white bread over the entire surface to map out the heating pattern.
 Grills with even heating really shined here, creating predictable patterns without noticeable hot or cold spots.

-Next up, I turned the burners to low or arranged the briquettes into an indirect heat pattern, moving all the briquettes to one side of the grill.
-This cooking style is perfect for grilling items that take longer than 30 minutes to finish–like chicken or a thick steak–cooking them through without burning the exterior.
-Chicken drumsticks were the perfect option for this test, and the best grills created perfectly even, golden brown skin and cooked-through chicken in about 30 minutes.

-I finished our assessment by looking at each grill’s aesthetics and build quality.
-Do the grills rattle and shake?
-Are they easy to move around?
-Do they have side tables, and are they sturdy enough to hold heavy food items?
-Was there a place to hang the lid while you’re cooking on an open grill, and do the handles get too hot to touch?
-Were the grease or ash pans accessible (and, more importantly, easy to clean out)?
-After compiling the scores, some of these design choices made a huge difference in the grill’s overall ranking.

 What You Should Know About Portable Grills

-In the eternal debate over whether a gas grill or a charcoal grill is better for outdoor cooking, there is no wrong answer.
+In the eternal debate over whether a gas, charcoal, or pellet grill is better for outdoor cooking, there is no wrong answer.

 If you’re cooking your food on the grill instead of inside the house, it will capture that beautiful charred essence and smoky flavor from cooking over open flames.
-You likely already have strong opinions on the topic of gas versus charcoal and we’re not here to change your mind.
+You likely already have strong opinions on the topic of gas versus charcoal, or you may already be a pellet grill proponent, and we’re not here to change your mind.
 If you’re still on the fence on the subject, however, here are the pros and cons of using each type of grill to help you choose the right one for you.
-Let’s talk gas grills, first.
+Let’s talk about gas grills, first.

 Gas grills are more convenient than charcoal grills, especially when it comes to portability.
-It’s much easier to lug around a one-pound propane canister instead of a huge bag of charcoal!
+It’s much easier to lug around a one-pound propane canister instead of a huge bag of charcoal or pellets!
 They’re also significantly easier to clean (no ash!), and they heat up more quickly.
-Gas grills come equipped with electric starters or a spark wheel to ignite its gas burner, helping you get cooking faster than charcoal users can manage.
-It’s also easy to easier to control the heat while you’re grilling with gas than it is when using charcoal; to adjust the heat up and down, simply twist a knob instead of fiddling around with hot coals.
-It is a bummer when you run out of propane, though, so you always want to double check before heading into the woods.
+Gas grills come equipped with electric starters or a spark wheel to ignite their gas burners, helping you get cooking faster than charcoal users can manage.
+It’s also easier to control the heat while you’re grilling with gas than it is when using charcoal; to adjust the heat up and down, simply twist a knob instead of fiddling around with hot coals.
+It is a bummer when you run out of propane, though, so you always want to double-check before heading into the woods.

 Charcoal grills, on the other hand, are significantly less expensive than their gas counterparts.
 Many people prefer the flavor of cooking over a charcoal grill, as the briquettes they use for fuel infuse smoky elements into the food.
 The coals created by burning those briquettes can burn hotter than propane, which can be a pro or a con: you’ll get a serious sear on your food if that’s what you’re going for, but it’s also easy to burn your food over 700° F temperatures.

 While these appliances are called “grills,” they heat your food using a coil instead of flames.
 That makes them closer to an electric griddle than a grill.
-If you want to grill indoors, we’d suggest you use your oven’s broiler, a cast-iron griddle pan or an indoor grill.
-In order to use an electric grill, you need an accessible power outlet (a feature that not all decks or patios have), or a high-powered extension cord (a hassle to use and a trip-hazard.)
+If you want to grill indoors, we’d suggest you use your oven’s broiler, a cast-iron griddle pan, or an indoor grill.
+In order to use an electric grill, you need an accessible power outlet (a feature that not all decks or patios have), or a high-powered extension cord (a hassle to use and a trip hazard.)

-How Grills Work
+How Do Grills Work?

 Gas grills have a BTU—British Thermal Units—rating to measure the amount of heat each grill can produce.
 More and more, grill manufacturers are pumping out grills with higher and higher BTU counts, and consumers rely on these numbers as a measure of the grill’s performance.
 So, what’s the deal: do the BTUs actually matter?

-I’m going to go ahead and say no: our top two gas grill picks had fewer BTUs per square foot of cooking space than the competition, produced evenly-cooked food and offered a more enjoyable cooking experience.
+I’m going to go ahead and say no: our top two gas grill picks had fewer BTUs per square inch of cooking space than the competition, produced evenly-cooked food, and offered a more enjoyable cooking experience.
 BTUs don’t necessarily give you a good measure of how the grill’s design will affect the cooked food.
 It’s also important to keep in mind that higher BTU grills burn through propane faster, and if the lid doesn’t fit tightly onto the grill, all that heat won’t remain inside anyway.

 At the end of the day, BTUs are simply an indication of how much heat your grill can produce, not how hot it will actually get inside your grill.
 So, look at the number if you like, but don’t put too much stock into it.

 When it comes to charcoal, you get full control of how much heat your charcoal grill produces.
 It takes a little practice to get the hang of it, but it’s all about controlling the airflow, the coal patterns, and the food’s proximity to the hot coals.
-You’ll learn to allow oxygen in by opening up the bottom vents, fueling the coals and creating intense heat.
+You’ll learn to allow oxygen in by opening up the bottom vents, fueling the coals, and creating intense heat.
 Close ‘em up to choke off the oxygen and lower the temps.
 Portable grills with a lid also have top vents to give you some control of the heat, but they also change the flavor of the food by venting the hot exhaust or keeping the smoke inside the dome.
 You can also control the heat by managing your coal bed and rearranging their placement inside the grill.
 If your portable grill is large enough to make a two-zone fire, you can move the food off of the flames to a cooler area where they’ll cook over indirect heat.

-The other thing you’ll notice about charcoal grills is that most of them have flimsy wire grates as opposed to gas grill’s heavy cast iron grates.
+The other thing you’ll notice about charcoal grills is that most of them have flimsy wire grates as opposed to gas grill’s heavy cast-iron grates.
 Before you bemoan the loss of grill marks, know that they’re entirely overrated.
 Sure, they look great, but wire grates give your food better overall browning, crusting your burgers and steaks with extra caramelized flavor.
 Plus, the wire grates are lightweight and easy to move around when you want to rearrange the coals underneath.

+Pellet grills consume wood pellets similar to the ones used to fuel indoor pellet stoves.
+Pellet fuel is made by compressing sawdust into small spheres The ones used in pellet grills are usually made with 100% hardwood or contain food-grade oils to add flavor.

+To use the grill, the pellets are loaded into a hopper, located on the side of the grill.
+An electric-powered auger transfers the pellets to the fire pot inside the grill.
+The ignited wood pellets produce flames until the grill reaches the set temperature.
+Once the desired temperature is reached, the auger’s rotation slows, dropping fewer pellets into the pot to maintain the heat.
+The grill’s heat deflector plate acts as a physical barrier to keep the food from being exposed to the flames.
+The barrier also keeps cooking grease from creating flare-ups.
+The grill’s internal fans disperse the heat and smoke created by the burning pellet fuel around the grill, surrounding your food and heating the inside of the grill similar to a convection oven.

+At low temperatures, the pellets will smoke without creating a large fire.
+This infuses smoky flavors into the food, similar to what you’ll find when grilling over wood or charcoal.
+When set to higher temperatures, less smoke is produced, and the fire pot focuses on creating heat.
+Since the heat deflector plate prevents direct searing and grill marks, the food crisps up like it would when roasted inside a high-temperature oven.

-How to Start a Charcoal Grill
+How Do I Start a Charcoal Grill?

 There are several ways to start a charcoal fire, but using lighter fluid should be last on the list.
 I don’t know about you, but I can totally taste the lighter fluid in the finished product.
 No, thank you!
-You can stack your coals in a pyramid and use a starter cube to ignite the pile, or use a chimney starter, like the Weber 7429.
-Simply place some wadded up newspaper underneath the chimney, add your coals, and light the newspaper on fire.
-They’ll be ready to dump into the grill base about 15 to 20 minutes later, when the coals in the middle glow bright red and the ones on top become white and ashy.
+You can stack your coals in a pyramid and use a starter cube to ignite the pile or use a chimney starter, like the Weber 7429.
+Simply place some wadded-up newspaper underneath the chimney, add your coals, and light the newspaper on fire.
+They’ll be ready to dump into the grill base about 15 to 20 minutes later when the coals in the middle glow bright red and the ones on top become white and ashy.
 Using a chimney is also a good way to know how many briquettes you need: a full chimney will produce temperatures in excess of 550°F. For cooler grilling temps, fire a half chimney (about 400°F) or a quarter chimney (about 300°F).

 Other Portable Gas Grills We Tested

+The Traveler comes built into a rolling cart that stands at the perfect height for most grillers.
+It has one large, sturdy side table that had no problem holding a plate full of food.
+When the grill is cool, you can fold the cart down small enough to fit into the trunk of a car.

+All in all, the Traveler is a solid choice for anyone who cooks for five to six people, or for someone who wants to routinely use their portable grill on a deck or patio.
+When unfolded, the grill measures 43.6 inches tall, 23 inches deep, and 37.2 inches tall.
+Depending on the size of your balcony, it may be a good option there, too.

-Our previous winner, the Cuisinart Petit Gourmet, did a fantastic job overall.
+The Cuisinart Petit Gourmet did a fantastic job, overall.
 We loved its lightweight, small profile and how easy it was to transport: the lid locks and you can carry it by the handle.
 When you’re ready to cook, the legs pop out and create a sturdy base.
-The lid was smartly designed so smoke didn’t fly into your face when it was open, and you can comfortably fit six burgers on the porcelain-enameled grate.
-We were happy with the even heating, but the Weber edged this grill out for one reason: it wasn’t quite as powerful as some of the other gas grills.
+The lid is smartly designed to keep smoke from flying into our face when it was open, and you can comfortably fit six burgers on its porcelain-enameled grate.

+We were happy with the Petit Gourmet's even heating, but it wasn’t quite as powerful as some of the other gas grills in this guide.
 The chicken took longer to cook, although it looked beautiful and tasted great when it did get there.

 We were super happy with the Coleman RoadTrip 285’s design.
 The portable cart was easy to lower for transport, letting us wheel the 3-burner grill to and from events.
 We love the pull-out side tables, and the grill was decently sturdy when it was set up, too.
 Add in the eight-burger capacity and we felt like we were cooking on a full-sized grill!
-We had some trouble with the griddle-like design in the middle of the cast iron grates; the flat portion transferred more heat than the spaced grates, creating an uneven heating pattern.
+We had some trouble with the griddle-like design in the middle of the cast-iron grates; the flat portion transferred more heat than the spaced grates, creating an uneven heating pattern.
 We also found this grill difficult to clean.
 The removable water pan is designed to catch grease, but it was a complete mess after our tests.

 The portable design of the Char-Broil Grill2Go X200 was spot-on.
 The lid locks shut, and it’s light enough to carry it by the handle from place to place.
 Other than that, your money would be better spent on a better portable gas grill.
 We didn’t love the infrared grates, which got way too hot (even on the lowest setting) to cook the chicken through without burning it on the outside.
 The grates were also exceptionally difficult to clean, even with the included scraping tool.